 - Pratts Park Rd/Rifle Range Rd car park (located in the corner of the Wellsford Forest Regional Park), adjacent to the O’Keefe trail’s new replica ‘Rifle Butts’ platform.

 - Wilkie Rd Junortoun car park is directly adjacent to the O’Keefe trail.
+This location also has a Bike Repair Station (tools and an air pump).

 - Longlea – The trail crosses Longlea Lane, at Peppercorn Park (an equestrian centre).
 No facilities are available for the rail trail users at this point.